 Phosphorus can be applied preplant-broadcast, preplant-knifed or banded at seeding.
 If a difference among methods is found, broadcast is normally inferior.
 Starter applications are most efficient when applied on acidic soils low in available P. Starter applications can be placed in direct contact with the seed or placed to the side and below the seed.
-If placed in contact, the starter material should contain no more than 10 pounds of nitrogen plus potassium per acre on rows spaced 30 inches apart.
-The nitrogen and potassium can cause germination damage with their high salt index.
-No urea or ammonium thiosulfate should be placed in direct seed contact.
+Keep in mind the potential of crop injury from salt from any N, K or S discussed in the previous section that might be applied with the P.

-Potassium (K)
+Potassium (K or Potash)